amason445/physics_functional_programming/README.md

 # Learning Physics With Functional Programming
 This repo contains my solutions to the exercise questions from "Learn Physics with Functional Programming" by Scott W. Walker.
+I am working through this textbook for educational purposes and have only included the exercise questions, solutions and my written work and rationale for my solutions.
+The book does not contain an answers section.

 References:
 Walck, S. N. (2023).
 Learn physics with functional programming: A hands-on guide to exploring physics with Haskell.
 No Starch Press.